YoinkBird/cyclesafe/report/report.md

 | [table-of-content](#table-of-content) | [probabilistic-routing-based-injury-avoidance-navigation-framework-for-pedalcyclists](#probabilistic-routing-based-injury-avoidance-navigation-framework-for-pedalcyclists) | [abstract](#abstract) | [introduction](#introduction) | [background-and-results-to-date](#background-and-results-to-date) | [goals](#goals) | [roadway-safety-analysis](#roadway-safety-analysis) | [methodology](#methodology) | [crisp-dm-report](#crisp-dm-report) | [technical-implementation](#technical-implementation) | [discussion--conclusion](#discussion--conclusion) | [future-work](#future-work) | [acknowledgements](#acknowledgements) | [reference--literature-bibliography](#reference--literature-bibliography) | [appendix](#appendix) |
 <!--</@breadcrumb>-->

-Adapt current descriptive analytics for predictive analysis and create a method for situations involving limited data.
+This paper introduces a novel method for analysing a route and assigning a safety score.
+State of the art descriptive analytics are adapted for use with predictive analysis.
+This section introduces and analyses the commonly used crash rate formulas, introduces the challenges faced with applying these formulas predictively, and concludes with a description of the predictive crash severity formula used for this project.

 **Road Safety Analysis based on Traffic Data**
 The Federal Highway Administration (FHWA) preforms a descriptive analysis of existing data for a given road section to measure the crash rate for that portion of road [@fhwa3DataAnalysis].